RachWalm/dyslexia/README.md

 ## User Experience (UX)
 ### Initial design
 #### Scope and Strategy
 <p>There are lots of websites that provide technical information for dyslexics.
 These usually require a lot of reading, which is not advantageous for dyslexics and can be quite daunting.
-This website is going to use minimal text to provide an easy place for people wanting to find out more about dyslexia or feel that they are not alone/comment on their experiences.</p>
+This website is going to use minimal text to provide an easy, calm and safe place for people wanting to find out more about dyslexia or feel that they are not alone/comment on their experiences.</p>
 <p>It is out of scope of this project to provide any technical or medical advice. </p>

 #### User Stories